GordonLeeZeYee/GordonLeeZeYee/README.md

 - 👋 Hi, I’m @GordonLee
-- 👀 I’m interested in hiring tech talents
+- 👀 I’m interested in hiring talents, tech or non-tech!
 - 🌱 I’m currently learning how to source tech talents better, one of the way is here on Github
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on (still thinking...)
-- 📫 How to reach me ...
+- 📫 Reach me on LinkedIn - https://www.linkedin.com/in/gordon-leezy/

 <!---
 GordonLeeZeYee/GordonLeeZeYee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.